Trolleybuses in Rosario: Past fleet

 The last use of any of the old Mercedes-Benz trolleybuses occurred in June 1980.
-The last active MAN trolleybuses were three units that had been rebodied by Martín Fierro in 1980, but the last of these was withdrawn in 1984.
+The last active MAN trolleybuses were three units that had been rebodied by Martín Fierro in 1980 (Nos.
+114, 118, and 121, renumbered 2–4), but the last of these was withdrawn in 1984.
 As mentioned in a previous section, the five ZIU-682 trolleybuses, built in 1980, were used in service for only around three years before being withdrawn.
-Martín Fierro also rebodied one of the Fiat vehicles (original No. 12, renumbered 20), but it was retired by late 1984.
+Martín Fierro also rebodied one of the Fiat vehicles (original No. 12, renumbered 1, later 20), but it was retired by late 1984.
 The last unrebodied Fiat (No. 25) was withdrawn with the conversion of line M to buses, on 4 November 1984.

 Preserved

 One of the Fiats, No. 11 (ex-39), was preserved and kept in indoor storage by the municipal authorities after the retirement of the last such units, and it was promised that the local railfan group, the Asociación Rosarina Amigos del Riel (Rosarian Association of Railfans), would be allowed to restore it.
 Because of a lack of funding, the start of restoration work was delayed for many years, but finally got under way in May 2010 and was completed in April 2011.
 The 1961-built trolleybus was fully restored to operating condition and historic paint scheme and was given its original fleet number, 39.
 One vehicle of the current fleet (see below), No. 08, has also been designated for eventual preservation as a historic trolleybus, and for this reason SEMTUR intentionally excluded it from a 2010–11 programme under which all 19 others of the type were rebuilt by ArMar Carrocerías.
 No. 08 remains in service.